Ban Jabo and Hilltribe territory. A short two-day ride taking in some of the most breathtaking Hilltribe areas of Northern Thailand.

 Tham Lod Cave

 Decided to head Tham Lod Cave, 45 km away.
-I knew it would take my mind off of the deflated feeling as it is such a beautiful cave.
+I knew it would take my mind off the deflated feeling, as it is such a beautiful cave.

 Tham Lod is a huge natural limestone cave system featuring a myriad of geological formations and columns which reach over 20 meters high.